ericphann/calmcode/README.md

 # calmcode
 a collection of Jupyter Notebooks for calmcode.io lessons.

+###### NOTE: Some of these notebooks utilize raw cells to represent command line prompts.
+These won't render in the GitHub preview but show up fine in Jupyter Notebook or nbviewer (e.g. [ngrok in nbviewer](https://nbviewer.org/github/ericphann/calmcode/blob/main/ngrok.ipynb)).
+Just FYI in case some notebooks feel like they're missing code.
+For future notebooks I'll refrain from using raw cells and probably use backticks in Markdown instead.

 ### submission 1
 - ngrok